nssteinbrenner/puppet-web_server_nginx/README.md

 ### What it configures
 DuckDNS for dynamic DNS configuration.

-LetsEncrypt certificate for SSL
+LetsEncrypt certificate for SSL.

-Nginx from mainline branch
+Nginx from mainline branch.

-iptables firewall with ssh, http, https open and to accept established/related connections.
+iptables with ssh, http, https open and to accept established/related connections.

-SeLinux context for www root directory.
+SELinux context for www root directory and enables SELinux httpd_setrlimit boolean.

 ### To Do
 The case at the top of install.pp is misleading, while it changes the package manager, I did not prepare this with Debian/Ubuntu in mind at all, and it does not work with apt-get distros.
 Need to look more into Debian/Ubuntu to see the differences between them and a yum/rpm based distro in terms of package names and configuration.